 “I wish I was better at it, and I’ve been doing this for so long that I should be able to do my makeup, but I actually [don’t] wear a lot of makeup in my day-to-day life.
 I’m not that experimental with hair and makeup, so I thought this was a nice chance to do something that was still me but something a little more planned than what I normally do with my hair and makeup.”
 Think smudgy eyes, just-bitten lips, braids, and even a hair ribbon or two.

 Scroll through to see how Tonkin, with the help of makeup artist Georgie Eisdell and hairstylist Christian Wood, brought her three favorite beauty looks to life.

 BYRDIE: How do you keep your skin in-check when you’re flying back and forth from L.A. to Atlanta all the time?

-PHOEBE TONKIN: I was very lucky to meet an amazing lady called Shani Darden who really changed my skin.
-I never really had great good skin, and I was always very self-conscious about not wearing concealer or anything.
-I met her at the beginning of this year and she put me onto this regime, which I’m so diligent about—I’m more diligent about that than anything else.
+PHOEBE TONKIN: I was very lucky to meet an amazing lady called Shani Darden, who really changed my skin.
+I never really had great skin, and I was always very self-conscious about not wearing concealer or anything.
+I met her at the beginning of this year, and she put me onto this regime, which I’m so diligent about—I’m more diligent about that than anything else.
 My skin is just night and day.
-She has a great retinol that I use, and I try to see her if I can when I’m in L.A., but it’s more just about the retinol that I use of hers and a couple of the products by IS Clinical that she put me on—there’s a great cleanser and a great thing called an Active Serum.
-I just stick with that and I’m strict about it.
+She has a great retinol that I use, and I try to see her if I can when I’m in L.A., but it’s more just about the retinol that I use of hers and a couple of the products by iS Clinical that she put me on—there’s a great cleanser and a great thing called an Active Serum.
+I stick with that, and I’m strict about it.
 I do it every day, every night—if I have to wake early just to do it, I will.

 BYRDIE: You travel for work quite a bit.
 What are your in-flight essentials?